Wednesday, September 27, 2006

 1 Tbsp Oil

 Heat oil in a kadai.
 Add mustard seeds, methi seeds and the asafoetida.
 Once the seeds splutter, add the diced apples and curry leaves and fry for 2-3 minutes.
 Then add the rest of the ingredients including water.
 Mix well.
 Cover and cook on low for about 20-25 minutes, until the apples are cooked through and the gravy is thickened.
+Taste to adjust the heat-sour-sweet balance and adjust accordigly.
 Apple gojju is done!
 It's that simple.

 You can use any kind of apples for this.
 Granny Smith apples are especially nice because of their innate tartness.
 Rasam powder can be replaced with 3-4 dried red chilles added to the tadka.
 This gojju goes well with both rice as well as rotis.